 In May 2024, we initiated the 2024 Restructuring Plan to relocate our Fab1 manufacturing operations in Fremont, California to Malaysia.
-As a result, we recorded pre-tax restructuring charges of \$38.1 million, which consisted of non-cash charges of \$35.1 million of loss on disposals of Fab1 long-lived assets in Fremont and \$1.1 million of stock-based compensation expense, and cash charges of \$1.3 million of severance and termination benefits and \$0.6 million of other charges.
-There was no restructuring cost for the same period last year.
+For the quarter ended September 29, 2024, we recorded additional pre-tax restructuring charges of \$3.7 million, which primarily consisted of non-cash charges of \$3.1 million of loss on disposals of Fab1 long-lived assets in Fremont and \$0.2 million of other charges.